moshix/OSVS1/README.md

 ===================

 The IBM VS1 6.0 starter system is a very basic system, with the bare functionality needed to generate your own system.
 You will end up with a very basic system which is certainly capable of getting all the necessary compilers installed.
-Once fully configured this bad boy will run your 70s Savings and Loan insitution, or freight train company, no problem.
+Once fully configured this bad boy will run a 70s Savings and Loan institution, or a freight train company, no problem.

 Note:  VS1's NIP console interface is primitive, so early replies in NIP must be of the format: